 Interim Final Rules (IFRs)

 Summary of the SBA’s IFRs for PPP first draw and second draw loans.

 Summary of the SBA’s IFR addressing first draw loan increases.

 Summary of the SBA’s IFR addressing loan forgiveness for this round of PPP loans.

-The SBA will no longer allow affiliate information to be submitted on a word document.
-Borrowers are instead required to use SBA Form 3511.
+The SBA will no longer allow affiliate information to be submitted on a Word document.